Difference Between Operator Overloading & Function Overloading

-Operator overloading and functional overloading are two familiar terms that we have in computer programming.
-These terms are specific cases of polymorphism.
+Operator overloading and function overloading are terms that we commonly encounter in computer programming.
+While they are often associated with polymorphism, it’s crucial to specify that they are instances of compile-time (or static) polymorphism.

-If you haven’t heard about polymorphism yet, polymorphism is an object-oriented programming concept in which objects belonging to different classes can respond to the same message but in different ways.
-In simple terms, polymorphism allows using the same operator or function and provides many different outcomes.
+If you’re not familiar with the concept, polymorphism is an object-oriented programming principle where objects from different classes can respond to the same message, but in different ways.
+Essentially, polymorphism allows using the same operator or function and provides various outcomes, depending on the context.

-I’ve written an in-depth guide about object-oriented programming in python.
-If you lack the basic oops knowledge, check out that article, and you can come back to this article later.
-It will give you a much better understanding of what I’m talking about in this article.
+I’ve written an in-depth guide about object-oriented programming (OOP) in Python.
+If you lack the basic knowledge of OOP, you check out that article here.

 When we call an overloaded declaration, the compiler finds out the exactly appropriate function to use, based on the argument types you have used in the function call.
 The process of selecting the suitable overloaded function or operator is called overload resolution.
 This is how overloading works in most programming languages.